Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 data.
 Table \@ref(tab:table7-0) gives a summary of these types of analysis.
 <!-- TODO: finish table
-Please try to be consistent with either always putting an '.' at the end of a cell or never.
 -->

 Table: (\#tab:table7-0)

 Type of Analysis | Description           | Examples
 -----------------|-----------------------|--------------------------------------------------------------------------------------------
-Search | Finding relevant content based on some information need, often specified as a set of keywords/phrases but can be more structured | For example, we used these techniques in systematic literature reviews to facilitate the discovery and retrieval of relevant publications related to early grade reading in Latin America and the Caribbean <!-- Comment: provide reference? -->
+Search | Finding relevant content based on some information need, often specified as a set of keywords/phrases but can be more structured. | For example, we used these techniques in systematic literature reviews to facilitate the discovery and retrieval of relevant publications related to early grade reading in Latin America and the Caribbean. <!-- Comment: provide reference? -->
-Topic Detection / Clustering | Used to explore and understand what types of words, phrases, and topics exist in text data | Given thousands of e-mails from a corporation, characterize the broad themes that are prominent in the firm's communication.
+Topic Detection / Clustering | Used to explore and understand what types of words, phrases, and topics exist in text data. | Given thousands of e-mails from a corporation, characterize the broad themes that are prominent in the firm's communication.
-Classification | Used to classify text content into one or more predefined categories | Given SMS messages from a disaster region, decide whether the sender needs medical assistance, food, or shelter [@yates-10].<!-- Comment: content of news articles or tweets might be more practically relevant -->
+Classification | Used to classify text content into one or more predefined categories. | Given SMS messages from a disaster region, decide whether the sender needs medical assistance, food, or shelter [@yates-10].<!-- Comment: content of news articles or tweets might be more practically relevant -->
 Sentiment analysis | Detection of sentiment or opinions at different levels of granularity&mdash;document, paragraph/sentence or entity (person, organization, etc.) level. | Examples using machine learning to analyze the flow and topic segmentation of political debates and behaviors [@nguyen-12; @Nguyen:Boyd-Graber:Resnik:Miler-2015] and to assign automated tags to documents [@tuarob-13].
 Word Clustering/Synonyms | Finding groups of words that are similar to each other.
-Depending on the problem need, similarity can be defined as strictly synonyms or aliases (such as IBM and Deep Blue)<!-- Comment: unclear: (such as IBM and Deep Blue) --> | In a search engine, when a user searches for "Russian astronaut", also return search results for "Soviet cosmonaut" [@Zeng-2012].
+Depending on the problem need, similarity can be defined as strictly synonyms or aliases (such as IBM and Deep Blue).<!-- Comment: unclear: (such as IBM and Deep Blue) --> | In a search engine, when a user searches for "Russian astronaut", also return search results for "Soviet cosmonaut" [@Zeng-2012].
 Named Entity Linking | Recognition, tagging and extraction of named entities (typically of type Person, Location, Organization) from text data.
 Typically limited to proper nouns. | Given an e-mail, automatically link all of the names to their corresponding Wikipedia page [@ferragina-10].
 General Extraction | Recognition, tagging, and extraction of specific classes of words/phrases that may be entities, events, relationships between entities, etc. | **Need good example**
-Visualization | Visualization of text data and/or visual mashups combining text with other forms of data (such as maps or networks) | Given grants funded by the NIH, create a visualization to find areas where directorates could collaborate with each other [@EdmundMTalley2011].
+Visualization | Visualization of text data and/or visual mashups combining text with other forms of data (such as maps or networks). | Given grants funded by the NIH, create a visualization to find areas where directorates could collaborate with each other [@EdmundMTalley2011].
 Summarization | Summarization of a document (or a set of documents), either as a set of important keywords, or important sentences extracted from the text, or new sentences generated to produce a summary. | For example, Wang et al. [@wang-09] use topic modeling to produce category-sensitive text summaries and annotations on large-scale document collections.
-Translation | Automatic translation of text from one language to another | Look at reaction to a political event in newspapers of different countries in different languages
+Translation | Automatic translation of text from one language to another. | Look at reaction to a political event in newspapers of different countries in different languages.

 For this chapter, we will focus on two types of use cases that social scientists deal with containing text data: